treasure-data-ps/ps_ml_training/readme.md

 ### Training Python Models

+When setting up your custom script, be sure to import the `pytd` library so you will be able to use the TD Client to retrieve and upload tables from TD to the Custom Script.
+See the [PyTD Documentation](https://pytd-doc.readthedocs.io/en/latest/#prof-services) for more information.

 To use Python models, remember to set your API key in the project's secrets tab.
 Here are some useful functions:

 To import tables from TD to Python: